bytepark/auto_orientation/README.md

 `AutoOrientation.landscapeMode();` or
 `AutoOrientation.portraitMode();`

-I've used it for the a VideoScaffold, to programmatically change to landscape and back to portrait if the scaffold is disposed.
+We've used it for a VideoScaffold, to programmatically change to landscape and back to portrait if the scaffold is disposed.

 ```